-Any change brings with it reluctance: integrating a new tool into the work routine of your employees will not always be easy.
+With any change comes reluctance: integrating a new tool into the work routine of your employees won't always be a stroll in the park.

-Indeed, it is not obvious why you are programming these changes.
-These objections are therefore natural: why change after all
+Indeed, it's likely not clear why you're programming these changes.
+These objections are simplyi natural: why change after all?

-If you are responsible for the deployment of Talkspirit, a group leader, a facilitator or an ambassador for the project, here are some of the most common objections you will have to face, before, during or after the deployment of the project:
+If you're responsible for the deployment of Talkspirit—a group leader, facilitator, or project ambassador—here are some of the most common objections you'll encounter before, during, or after deployment:

 This objection often stems from a misunderstanding of what a collaborative platform is.

-Often associated with mainstream social networks, some may think - or have experienced in the past - a social network synonymous with chatter or content of no real interest to work.
+Often associated with mainstream social networks, some may think (or have experienced in the past) a social network synonymous with chatter or content of no real value in the workplace.

-Talkspirit should not be an "add-on" but a replacement for other practices, with the aim of making them more efficient
+Talkspirit shouldn't be an "add-on" but rather a replacement for other practices.
+The aim is to make them more efficient.

 Nostalgia is a classic discourse in a change process.

-Listening, understanding, giving meaning, accompanying in the implementation of new practices ... are the best practices.
+Listening, understanding, giving meaning, guiding with the implementation of new practices: these are the best practices.

 Use a network of ambassadors to reach out to everyone.
 You can then ensure that the system is well understood and encourage users to take their first steps.

 A collaborative platform changes everyone's relationship with information.
-We move from private information, shared through an "email" box, confidential by nature, to information shared on a collaborative platform which then becomes more visible, exposed, sometimes to hundreds or thousands of people.
+We move from private information, shared through an "email" box, confidential by nature, to information shared on a collaborative platform which then becomes more visible—sometimes to hundreds or thousands of people.

-Beyond the inequalities specific to each individual in the mastery of online expression, most often written, there are many factors that can be real brakes on participation.
+Beyond the inequalities specific to each individual in the mastery of online expression, most often written, there are many factors that can really hamper participation.

-Paradoxically, companies willingly identify all the abuses that could take place on a platform of this nature, but the number one risk is in fact ... that nothing happens, that employees censor themselves too much, that they don't dare contribute/share.
+Paradoxically, companies willingly identify all the abuses that could take place on a platform of this nature, but the number-one risk is in fact that nothing happens.
+Employees censor themselves too much, and don't dare share or contribute.

 The participation of all will require more time in organizations with a strong hierarchy.
 Participation also depends very much on the nature of the groups.
 In an information dissemination group, it is natural to have few transmitters.